Tourists, residents evacuated by boat in Greece as wildfires rage | Science-Environment

 - Greece

-Residents and holidaymakers on the Greek island of Evia fled to the shore to be evacuated by boat on Wednesday as a rapidly spreading wildfire tore through surrounding pine forests, leaving gutted buildings in its wake.
+Scores of people on the Greek island of Evia fled to the shore to be evacuated by boat on Wednesday as a rapidly spreading wildfire tore through surrounding pine forests, leaving gutted buildings in its wake.
 The fire, worsened by changing winds, has forced authorities on the island near Athens to evacuate several villages since late Tuesday.
-Residents and tourists in Rovies, a seaside village, were told to evacuate near the sea on Wednesday.

-"It's close (to Rovies village).
-It's difficult," Civil Protection Authority Spokesperson Spyros Georgiou said.
-Three firefighters were slightly hurt, the fire brigade said.
+Coast guard vessels picked up at least 50 people who had been evacuated from a beach close to the seaside village of Rovies on Wednesday and transferred them to a ferry, an official said.
+"It was burning all night.
+The forest has been destroyed, villages were burned.
+We left behind our homes, we left our pets," Christina Katsini, a Rovies resident, told Skai TV.

-Tassos Baltas, a volunteer rescuer who helped authorities move people from the villages to safety, said it was "raining ashes in Halkida", Evia's capital, some 100 km (62 miles) away.
+Tassos Baltas, a volunteer rescuer, said it was "raining ashes in Halkida", Evia's capital, some 100 km (62 miles) away.
 Fires that had threatened houses on the northern outskirts of Athens on Tuesday eased slightly.
 But with Greece facing its most severe heatwave in 30 years, the risk remained high for the next few days in most parts of the country, authorities said.

 Temperatures hovered above 40 degrees Celsius (107 Fahrenheit) for the third day.
-"The weather conditions are extreme," Deputy Citizens' Protection Minister Nikos Hardalias said in a televised address on Wednesday.
+"The weather conditions are extreme," Deputy Citizens' Protection Minister Nikos Hardalias said in a televised address.
 "We should remain on alert.
 We should avoid any - but any - activity that could cause a fire."

-Reinforcements were due to arrive from Cyprus, with fires also burning in the Peloponnese, in the regions of Messinia and Mani and in Ilia, close to Ancient Olympia, the site of the first Olympic Games.
-"We're living frightening moments in Ilia," western Greece Governor Nektarios Farmakis said.
+Reinforcements arrived from Cyprus, and firefighters from France and two aircraft from Sweden were expected by Thursday, a Civil Protection Authority spokesperson said.
+Fires were also burning in Halkidiki in northern Greece, the Peloponnese, in the regions of Messinia and Mani, and in Ilia, close to Ancient Olympia, which was the site of the first Olympic Games and was ordered to be evacuated.

 ALSO READ